eibens/edcb/README.md

 # Motivation

 In order to make a [Deno] project production ready, the code should be formatted, linted, and tested.
-This process is usually very similar across projects. [edcb] is an attempt of generalizing these tasks across projects and across local systems and CI environments.
+This workflow is usually very similar across projects. [edcb] is an attempt of generalizing these tasks across projects and across local systems and CI environments.